 Here comes detailed steps of creating Windows PE bootable USB drive via AOMEI Backupper:

 Step 1.
 Launch AOMEI Backupper.
-Go Home > Tools > Create Bootable Media.
+Go Tools at the left side > Create Bootable Media.

 Step 2.
 At "Bootable Disc Type", select the "Windows PE" option.